 Through the grace of God, Remington survived the ambulance ride and doctors in the NICU at Queen of the Valley Hospital were able to diagnose him with a congenital heart defect known as transposition of the great arteries (TGA).
-This means the main arteries in his heart - the pulmonary and aorta - are switched, preventing sufficient amounts of oxygen-rich blood cells to be circulated throughout his body.
-We quickly learned that although TGA is a life threatening congenital heart disease, it can be repaired through open-heart surgery.
+This meant the main arteries in his heart - the pulmonary and aorta - are switched, preventing sufficient amounts of oxygen-rich blood cells to be circulated throughout his body.
+We quickly learned that although TGA is a life threatening heart defect, it can be repaired through open-heart surgery.
 This diagnosis required Remington to be airlifted to Children’s Hospital Los Angeles (CHLA) to receive the best care possible.
 Although our hearts were broken and we feared the unknown, we felt extremely blessed that our son had a chance at life.
 After one balloon catheterization procedure, one open-heart surgery, and one month in the hospital, our baby’s perfectly imperfect heart was repaired and we brought him home just in time for Christmas.

 UPDATE: After a routine check-up appointment with his cardiologist, there was some concern that the repaired arteries in Remington’s heart had begun to narrow, a common side-effect of his condition.
 On September 28th, 2016, he underwent another catheterization procedure to get a better look at the problem and potentially repair it.
 Thankfully we were given a miracle that day, and it turned out that what the doctors were seeing was actually scar tissue and not a more serious problem.
-We can’t help but to think that Remington’s brother and angel in heaven, Matthias Parke Maloof - born just a month earlier on August 28th, 2016 - played a big part in this miracle.
+We can’t help but to think that Remington’s brother and angel in heaven, Matthias Parke Maloof, born just a month earlier on August 28th, 2016, played a big part in this miracle.

 Through this journey it has been put upon our hearts to fight for those born with CHD.
-As a result, we have formed the non-profit organization, Save the Heartbeat.
+As a result, we have formed the nonprofit organization, Save the Heartbeat.
 It is our goal to advocate for early detection, increase awareness, fund research & early detection programs, and engage in community outreach for those affected by CHD.
-In honor of our son and the 1 in 100 babies born with CHD, please join us in helping Save the Heartbeat.
+In honor of our son and the approximate 1 in 100 babies born with CHD, please join us in helping Save the Heartbeat.